WASdev/sample.Spring/README.md

 1. Clone this project and import into Eclipse as an 'Existing Maven Project'.
 2. Right-click the project and select **Run As > Run on Server**.
-3. You should see the following in the console: `Application PhoneBookBySpringMVC started in XX.XX seconds.`
+3. You should see the following in the console: `Application sample.spring started in XX.XX seconds.`

 ## Running with Maven